ariapahlavan/ariapahlavan.github.io/_posts/projects/2016-05-01-Mastermind.md

 ---
 This was a bonus project, and I really enjoyed developing this java applet game and playing it.

-One of the more challenging part of making the GUI was to implement the pop-up animations all from scratch.
+One of the more challenging parts of making the GUI was implementing the pop-up animations all from scratch.